droidian/unl0kr/README.md

 ... everything else ...

+## Discovered shortcomings compared to SDL2

+- Fonts cannot be loaded at runtime.
+In order for LVGL to render them, they have to be converted to static and font-size-dependent bitmaps first.
+That means osk-sdl's font configuration option cannot be replicated.
+- A corollary of the above: Required font sizes need to be known at compile time.
+In order to support the larger and smaller end of the mobile screen spectrum, bitmaps of the same font at different font sizes might have to be included.

 # Upstreaming

 As far as feasible and sensible, [lvgl] and [lv_drivers] fixes and enhancements are being upstreamed.
 Ideally all code outside of `main.c` should be contributed back but I'm not yet sure if that will be possible.